BashGui/easybashgui/docs/install.md

 that `busybox` neither `dash`/`sh` can provide it!
-* **backends (frontends) are not dependencies, but (c)dialog it is!**, we are aware that we need a backend, but "dialog" is the backend that must be placed as a dependency, but since not only does "whiptail" depend on a library separate from its own but it has fewer functionalities in itself, "dialog" is by far compatible with everything created since the beginning of times.
+* **backends (frontends) are not dependencies, but (c)dialog it is!**, we are aware that we need a backend, but "dialog" is the backend that must be placed as a dependency, but since not only, because "cdialog" its the best dependency you must. from its own but it has fewer functionalities in itself, "dialog" is by far compatible with everything created since the beginning of times.
 * **don't recommend any backend (frontend), it's not necessary!**, not so much